Contractor accident and sickness insurance

 You will continue to receive your income in accordance to your policy and can claim until your policy expires or you reach retirement age.

-We are a dedicated team of financial advisers, with years of experience in guiding our clients to a solution that meets their specific needs.
+Part of Halo Consulting, Black Lion Insurance are a dedicated team of insurance consultants with years of experience in guiding our clients to a solution that meets their specific needs.
 We specialise in helping both employed and self employed individuals, as well as business owners on a variety of solutions, which range from life insurance, income protection insurance, keyman insurance and shareholder protection insurance.